tayshath/git-example/README.md

-this is a repo to learn how git works
+this is a repo to learn how git works and its command